AiGentMaster/TixelCheckAndroid/README.md

 - **No Notifications**: Ensure notifications are enabled for TixelCheck in system settings
 - **App Not Running in Background**: Disable battery optimization for TixelCheck
 - **Alarms Not Working**: Some Android manufacturers (Xiaomi, Huawei, etc.) have aggressive battery management - add TixelCheck to protected apps list
+- **Build Errors**: Make sure you've added the actual Gradle wrapper JAR file as described in the building instructions

 ## License